Declaration of Montréal

 and to adopt and implement a national health strategy.

-"includes the right to seek, receive and impart information and ideas
+accessibility "includes the right to seek, receive and impart

-results of assessment (e.g., pain as the "5th vital sign," can focus
+recording the results of assessment (e.g., pain as the "5th vital sign,"

 interventions and adjustments).
 Appropriate treatment includes access to